 Meanwhile, several dog walkers made prints of their dogs’ paws which were also added to the tree.

 Warming tea and coffee were welcome prior to the arrival of the djembe drummers.
-The drummers were a group coordinated by Cheryl Hooker–Blake which has been meeting to learn drumming in Sunnyside Hall since October 2016 (follow this link for more info).
+The drummers were a group coordinated by Cheryl Hooker–Blake which has been meeting to learn drumming in Sunnyside Hall since October 2016

 The roll of paper donated by Cliffe Enterprise Ltd provided a large canvas for children such as nine year old Evie Brown to enjoy unbounded creativity watched by other community members such as 94 year old Metzi.
 The event attracted young and the young at heart.